cookiejarmar/Getting-and-Cleaning-Data/CodeBook.md

         WALKING_UPSTAIRS

 ##feature variables
-66 additional feature variables; each observation within is the mean of the listed variable for the corresponding subject and activity
+66 additional feature variables listed below; each observation within is the mean of the listed variable for the corresponding subject and activity
         tBodyAcc-mean()-X
         tBodyAcc-mean()-Y
         tBodyAcc-mean()-Z